Terenceyuyue/varFEM/README.md

   - As in FreeFem++, fundamental functions --- int2d.m and int1d.m are designed to match the variational formulation of the underlying    PDEs.
 These two functions can resolve both scalar and vector equations.

   - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.

+  - We remark that the current design can be adapted to find FEM solutions of most of the PDE problems.

 ## Adaptive finite element method and Newest-node bisection

 The adpative finite element method (AFEM) is introduced for the Poisson equation with homogeneous Dirichlet conditions.
 Each step was explained in detail, viz. the loops of the form: